A Unique Educational and Research Program for the Next Generation of Pancreatologists

 Meeting 2 - October | Year 1

 The project groups formulate and present hypotheses and ideas for realistic projects.
 Questions such as which protocols need to be sent for ethical approval will also be covered.
-The topic for the educational session will be pancreatic cancer, while the scientific session looks at realism in project planning and management.
+The topic for the educational session will be chronic pancreatitis and neuroendocrine tumors (NETS), while the scientific session looks at realism in project planning and management.
 Participants will leave the second meeting with a clearly defined research project and will continue the work at home while liaising remotely with their project groups.

 Meeting 3 - April | Year 1